SupreethSudhakaranMenon/Scorecard-for-Credit-Risk-Assessment/README.md

 ## Usage
 Still under construction , some features may not work.
 Run the project through IDE and head out to the `localhost` port as set by you.

+## Configuring Project SDK
+While importing to your IDE and making it to run , if the Build fails because of the Project SDK then, follow the below steps.**in IntelliJ**
+1. Go to File menu.
+2. In the File menu , select Project Structure.
+3. A Project Structure window appears on the screen.
+4. In that window, under **Platform Settings** select **SDK's**.
+5. Now , you can delete the present **SDK** version and under **Project Settings** select **Project**.
+6. In **Project SDK** select the SDK again.